discos/characterization/docs/dev.rst

 ~~~~~~~~~~~~~~
 To implement the procedures we use a workflow manager called `Prefect
 <https://www.prefect.io/>`__.
 Basically, Prefect makes easy splitting the
-procedure in smaller tasks.
+procedure in small tasks.
 It has several features, like concurrency,
 waiting for task *X* to terminate before executing task *Y*, scheduling,
 and so on.

 The name given by Prefect to what we have been called procedure is *flow*.
 If you have a look at the file :download:`perform/example.py <../perform/example.py>`
 you see how the ``example`` procedure has been implemented.
+Basically, every task

-Every task is decorated with the ``task`` decorator, the procedure is decorated
+is decorated with the ``task`` decorator, the procedure is decorated with the ``flow``
-with the ``flow`` decorator.
-Here is the procedure:
+decorator.
+To have an idea, here is the procedure:

 .. literalinclude:: ../perform/example.py
    :language: python
    :linenos:
    :lines: 89-100

-As you can see the procedure is not defined by the name ``example``.
+As you can see, the procedure is not defined by the name ``example``.
 Nevertheless,
 the user runs the procedure by giving the name ``example``, as indicated in the
 `user documentation
 <https://discos-perform.readthedocs.io/en/latest/user.html#tuned-geodetic-information-example>`__.
 That's because ``example`` is the name of the module.
 So, the name of the
 module gives the name to the procedure to be executed by command line.

-The five tasks are called sequentially but Perfect, under the hood, executes
+The five tasks are disposed sequentially in the code but Perfect, under the hood,
-them concurrently.
-Actually, concurrency happens only when we *submit* the
+executes them concurrently.
+Actually, concurrency happens only when we *submit*
-tasks to the task runner, as in the following case:
+the tasks to the task runner, as in the following case:

 .. literalinclude:: ../perform/example.py
    :language: python